 The influence matrix is used in ordinary least-squares applications for monitoring statistical multipleregression analyses.
 Concepts related to the influence matrix provide diagnostics on the influence of individual data on the analysis, the analysis change that would occur by leaving one observation out, and the effective information content (degrees of freedom for signal) in any sub-set of the analysed data.
 The corresponding concepts have been derived in the context of linear statistical data assimilation in numerical weather prediction.
-An approximate method to compute the diagonal elements of the influence matrix (the self-sensitivities) has been developed for a large-dimension variational data assimilation system (the 4D-Var system of ECMWF).
+An approximate method to compute the diagonal elements of the influence matrix (the self-sensitivities or observation influence) has been developed for a large-dimension variational data assimilation system (the 4D-Var system of ECMWF).

-8.1.2 How to compute self-sensitivity
+8.1.2 How to compute the observation influence (OI)